 The elevated position of the steps of the Victoria Monument also provides a reasonable view.
 Spur Road on the left facing Buckingham Palace is a good place to see the New Guard and Band marching up Birdcage Walk.
-Remember to “make way for the Queen’s Guard!” and not stand in the way of the Foot Guards.
+Remember to “make way for the King’s Guard!” and not stand in the way of the Foot Guards.

 Although the Changing of the Guard occurs several times a week, it is not scheduled everyday.
 Check the Changing of the Guard schedule before you plan your visit.